acli/new_clock/doc/CHIMES.md

 Oliver (n.d.) and Harrison (2000) have documented many more melodies, including many that in theory should be in the public domain and thus usable;
-but I have not used these additional melodies because it is unclear whether any of these are in fact in the public domain – except those that clearly are still copyrighted and therefore cannot be used.
+but I have not included any of these because it is unclear whether which, if any, are in fact in the public domain – except those that clearly are still copyrighted and therefore cannot be used.

 The Whittington chimes actually has nothing to do with Whittington.